 “I have used no swivel and many swivel options over 35 years of boating and in my opinion the ultra works perfectly and is able to eliminate my fears of side loading failure.
 The anchor pops into the roller every time perfectly.
 I have installed on my trawler and 30 Pursuit and both require 0 management on deck which is great single handling your boat in tight anchorages…“

 -kwestby, Veteran Member, Location: Seattle, USA, Vessel Name: Nostra Casa, Vessel Model: C&L Puget Trawler 44, Posts: 77

 Ultra Marine Anchors

-Hope the information we’ve gathered here helps you better understand Ultra Marine as a company, as well as their products.
+Hope our Ultra Anchor Review and Guide helps you better understand Ultra Marine as a company, as well as the quality of their anchors and swivels.
 You can find the complete line of Ultra Marine Anchors section, here!